 The ROI of Creating an Amazing Virtual Internship Program

-Best in class virtual internships are instrumental in amplifying employer brand, increasing retention rates, expanding high quality candidate pipelines, creating and building relationships with local universities and organizations, and having short-term projects completed by an educated workforce.
+Best in class virtual internships are instrumental in amplifying employer brand, creating and building relationships with local universities, expanding high quality candidate pipelines, having short-term projects completed by an educated workforce and increasing retention rates.

 For the above to be true, organizations must host effective and meaningful virtual programs.
 How is this done?
 What are students looking for?
 What are the expectations of universities?
 What can organizations do to make their programs the best they can be?

 Delivering an Amazing Virtual Internship Experience is designed to help you and your organization build a win-win virtual internship program.
 Based on the most in-depth research ever to be conducted into the successful management of internship programs, you can be assured that you will leave the webcast with the confidence to deliver virtual internships.

 The presentation will include detailed statistics from proprietary research, as well as best practices and practical steps to implement and benefit from a virtual internship initiative – regardless of your industry or the size of your company or organization!

 You will also have the opportunity to work one-on-one with Dr. Shindell to develop, implement and execute your plans for a virtual internship initiative!